bioinfo-chru-strasbourg/STARK/services/stark/stark/api/dockerfile/README.md

 >
 > - External application as endpoint does not support `--threads` or `--memory`; those resource flags are ignored.
 Thread count only affects the task-spooler slot count (`-N`).
 > - The external application must already be running.
 > - For RPC application, "id" is required in command JSON parameters.
-JSON RPC version is an option (e.g. `"jsonrpc": "2.0"`)
+JSON RPC version is an option (e.g. `"jsonrpc": "2.0"`), but needed if params as a dict (named parameters)
+> - For RPC with params as dict (named parameters), keywords `threads` and `memory` are re-injected depending on queue resources (only if keywords exists in command)

 #### `analysis_name` sanitisation